otvnvs/cv/README.md

 ### Strengths

-**Single source of truth.** All five formats are derived from one `.tex` file.
+**Single source of truth.** All all formats are derived from one `.tex` file.
 There is no risk of the PDF and the ATS submission copy diverging — a common problem when people maintain a Word document and a plain text version separately.

 **ATS pipeline is genuinely well considered.** The switch from `ps2pdf` to `pdflatex`, the hyphenation disable, the plain hyphen bullets, and the explicit `YYYY - YYYY` date format are all deliberate and correct choices.
 Most people submitting LaTeX CVs do not think about any of this.